 - A. Students who meet the placement criteria are invited to participate in gifted services.
-Students will be placed in descending order in services until the class enrollment limit is reached. - B. Transportation is guaranteed within the district - C. As new students transfer in, or are identified during the year, the district evaluates enrollment in gifted services based on the pre-determined placement criteria for gifted service - D. Students will be placed in gifted services using pre-determined placement procedures, which have been made available to parents, district staff, and the community
+Students will be placed in descending order in services until the class enrollment limit is reached. - B. Transportation is guaranteed within the district. - C. As new students transfer in, or are identified during the year, the district evaluates enrollment in gifted services based on the pre-determined placement criteria for gifted service.
+Most placement decisions will be made in the spring in preparation for a new school year. - D. Students will be placed in gifted services using pre-determined placement procedures, which have been made available to parents, district staff, and the community.